-Look for a professional who has attained the CFP®—Certified Financial PlannerTM—designation if you're choosing a qualified financial advisor for your family.
-He must meet the CFP® Board's education, examination, experience, and ethics requirements to use this designation.
+Look for a professional who has attained the CFP® Certified Financial Planner TM title if you're choosing a financial advisor for your family.
+They must meet the CFP® Board's education, examination, experience, and ethics requirements to use this designation.

 Retirement Planner Designations

-You can find a detailed comparison of these three designations by industry expert Michael Kitces at RICP vs. RMA vs CRC—Choosing the Best Retirement Income Designation for Financial Advisors.
+You can find a detailed comparison of these three designations by industry expert Michael Kitces at RICP vs. RMA vs. CRC—Choosing the Best Retirement Income Designation for Financial Advisors.

 Investment Management Credentials

-Think about someone who holds the CIMA certification if you're hiring an advisor to manage a portfolio of mutual funds or to select underlying advisors for different portions of your portfolio.
+Think about someone who holds the CIMA certification if you're hiring an advisor to manage a portfolio of mutual funds or to select underlying advisors for portions of your portfolio.
 CIMA stands for Certified Investment Management Analyst®.
 This title requires expert knowledge of statistics, finance, economics, specialty markets, portfolio theory, and behavioral finance.
 It has a focus on portfolio manager selection for building diversified portfolios.